Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Conclusions

 \section{Conclusions}

-This paper provides an overview of the design of the MOSS chip, a novel wafer-scale prototype CMOS MAPS sensor employing stitching, and a summary of the results of its comprehensive testing campaign.
+This paper presents an overview of the design, as well as the results of a comprehensive testing and characterisation campaign, of the MOSS sensor, a novel wafer-scale prototype CMOS MAPS sensor, assembled from ten identical sensors using sophisticated stitching techniques.
 Its design and testing represented key milestones in the development of stitched MAPS and the prototyping of future ALICE ITS3 sensors, while also generating valuable know-how that will be reflected in the subsequent sensor design iteration.
-The chip is fully functional and it demonstrates the viability of the stitching technique to manufacture sensing devices of different size with one modular design, in line with the integration requirements of the ITS3 half-layers.
-Complex power distribution with multiple power nets, metal interconnects across stitching boundaries, and transmission of signals on-chip over about \SI{25}{\cm} have been validated.
+The sensor is fully functional, and demonstrates the viability of implementing the stitching technique as a means to manufacture sensing devices of different size with one modular design, in line with the integration requirements of the ITS3 half-layers.
+Complex power distribution with multiple power nets, metal interconnects across stitching boundaries, and transmission of signals on-sensor over about \SI{25}{\cm} have been validated.

-A total of 82~full MOSS chips were tested systematically in the lab, each one containing 10~Repeated Sensor Units, amounting to 6560~powered and controlled pixel matrices, and over half a billion individually characterised pixels.
-The testing of the ER1 lot identified an excess rate of faults in the chip power grid.
+A total of 82~full MOSS sensors were tested systematically in the lab, each one containing 10~Repeated Sensor Units, amounting to 6560~powered and controlled pixel matrices, and over half a billion individually characterised pixels.
+The testing of the ER1 lot identified an excess rate of faults in the sensor power grid.
 A detailed failure analysis was conducted and enabled the identification of manufacturing imperfections associated with the metal stack, newly introduced by the foundry to meet the specific requirements of the project.
 Feedback was shared with the foundry, enabling the identification of the root cause and the implementation of corrective measures that are expected to drastically reduce the likelihood of these defects in future productions with the same metal stack~\cite{metal_stack_paper}.